dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

 ![Python passing test](https://cdn.auth0.com/blog/python-api-test/pass_test_no_mock.png)

-Up to this point, we have managed to write and test our API by making real API requests during the tests.
+Up to this point, we wrote and tested our API by making real API requests during the tests.

 ## Utilizing Mocks